opctim/symfony-csp-bundle/README.md

 On request, the bundle prepares the CSP header directives to be written to headers on response.
 Here, the `nonce()` expressions from `opctim_csp_bundle.yaml` are parsed.

-The bundle will add this value to the Response in the following three headers for compatibility across browsers:
+The bundle will add this value to the Response in the Content-Security-Policy header.

-- Content-Security-Policy
-- X-Content-Security-Policy
-- X-WebKit-CSP

 If you want to modify the CSP header before it is written to the response, you can hook into the generation by subscribing to the `opctim_csp_bundle.add_csp_header` event: